SachinBahukhandi/looper/README.md

-Commands:
+## Setup:

 1. Scaffold the project by cloning, setting up the .env according to the .env.example
 2. Please run the migrations using `php artisan migrate`
 3. Please run the following commands to import the data
-4. Assuming the client might be using the same CSV data to insert/update the same data thus we are upserting the data.
+4. Assuming the client might be using the CSV data to insert/update the same data thus we are upserting the data.

 ```
 php artisan import --path <path to products.csv> --type product